Member Menu

 The Memoir Writer’s Blog!

 Perhaps you are not yet on a writing jag.
 It is early morning (or at least it is time for you to write so you are early in your writing for the day).
-You turn your computer on, sip your coffee or tea, wonder about your day and about what you might write.
+You turn your computer on, sip your coffee or tea and wonder about your day and about what you might write.
 You could use a bit of writing motivation.
 You know you are going to write a portion of your memoir—or perhaps it is a memoir you are writing of one of your parents or of your spouse.
 Soon your RSS feed informs you there is a new post from The Memoir Writer’s Blog.
-You are not quite ready to start writing so you dawdle a bit and read the post.
-It is about technique—perhaps on beginning a section or perhaps about creating vivid character.
+You are not quite ready to start writing so you dawdle and read the post.
+It is about technique—perhaps about beginning a section or perhaps about creating a vivid character.
 Well, it makes sense and you decide to implement the suggestion.
 Or…

 Perhaps you are feeling overwhelmed.
 You have been at this writing so long!
 Is it really worth continuing?
-You begin reading the day’s post and it is a piece of memoir, the piece about when my mother’s aunt left to go back to Canada and suddenly you realize how much you want to tell the story of your aunt who died when you were twelve and how you loved her and you begin to write that.
+You begin reading the day’s post and it is a piece of memoir, the piece about when my mother’s aunt left to go back to Canada.
+Suddenly, you realize how much you want to tell the story of your aunt who died when you were twelve and how you loved her and you begin to write that.
 It is out of sequence but you know you can connect it later to the rest of the story.
 Or perhaps, before you sit down to write, you turn to more of the stories of my mother—and are pleased to find so many excerpts from her memoir.
 You want to see how I have handled her story or perhaps simply to live for a while in another era before you begin to write about your aunt.
 Or…

 Perhaps you have been questioning whether you have enough skill in presenting action effectively and you turn to the categories of the blog and, sure enough, you find there a category labeled “action” under technique and you click on it.
 You discover several articles on how to create more effective action.
 In fact, you are reminded that action is not synonymous with “interesting” but that action like character and setting has to be better crafted.
 Or…

-Perhaps it is not motivation or craft that is stopping you but the process itself.
+Perhaps it is not motivation or craft stopping you but the process itself.
 You have been having trouble with the pre-writing function and you check the blog categories and find several excellent articles on pre-writing and, before you do anything today, you read (or re-read) these articles on The Memoir Writer’s Blog.
 They ground you, and you move on to the writing you wish to accomplish today.

 It is now clear to you that this blog, The Memoir Writer’s Blog, is an effective tool for you to learn to be a much better memoir writer.
 You turn to your spouse (or perhaps you are speaking to yourself) and say, “I’m getting a writing education from The Memoir Network’s blog.
 That’s why I turn to it whenever I commence to write.”